Contamination Bias in Linear Regressions: Introduction

 \section{Introduction}

-Consider a linear regression of an outcome $Y_i$ on a vector of mutually exclusive treatment indicators $X_i$ and a vector of flexible controls $W_i$.
-The treatments are assumed to be as good as randomly assigned, conditional on the controls.
+Consider a linear regression of an outcome $Y_i$ on a vector of treatments $X_i$ and a vector of flexible controls $W_i$.
+The treatments are assumed to be as good as randomly assigned conditional on the controls.
 For example, $X_i$ may indicate the assignment of individuals $i$ to different interventions in a stratified \ac{RCT}, with the randomization protocol varying across some experimental strata indicators in $W_i$.
-Or, in an education \ac{VAM}, $X_i$ might indicate the matching of students $i$ to different teachers or schools with $W_i$ including measures of student demographics, lagged achievement, or other controls which give a credible selection-on-observables assumption.
-The regression might also be the first stage of an \ac{IV} regression, perhaps leveraging the as-good-as-random assignment of multiple decision-makers (e.g.\ bail judges or benefit administrators) indicated in $X_i$, conditional on some controls $W_i$.
-These sorts of regressions are widely used across many fields in economics.\footnote{Prominent \ac{RCT} examples include Project STAR \parencite{krueger1999experimental} and the RAND Health Insurance Experiment \parencite{manning1987health}.
-Prominent \ac{VAM} examples include studies of teachers \parencite{NBERw14607,chetty2014measuring}, schools \parencite{angrist2017leveraging,ahpw20,mountjoy2020returns}, and healthcare institutions \parencite{hull2018estimating,abaluck2020mortality,geruso2020all}.
+Or, in an education \ac{VAM}, $X_i$ might indicate the matching of students $i$ to different teachers or schools with $W_i$ including measures of student demographics and lagged achievement which yield a credible selection-on-observables assumption.
+The regression might also be the first stage of an \ac{IV} regression leveraging the assignment of multiple decision-makers (e.g.\ bail judges) indicated in $X_i$, which is as-good-as-random conditional on some controls $W_i$.
+These sorts of regressions are widely used across many fields in economics.\footnote{Prominent \acp{RCT} where randomization probabilities vary across strata include Project STAR \parencite{krueger1999experimental} and the RAND Health Insurance Experiment \parencite{manning1987health}.
+Prominent \ac{VAM} examples include studies of teachers \parencite{NBERw14607,chetty2014measuring}, schools \parencite{angrist2017leveraging,ahpw20,mountjoy2020returns}, and healthcare institutions \parencite{abaluck2020mortality,geruso2020all}.
 Prominent ``judge \ac{IV}'' examples include \textcite{kling2006incarceration,maestas2013does,dobbie2015debt}.}